prathameshkasar/Language-Learning-Game/README.md

 You may also see any lint errors in the console.

 #Features

-Language learning quiz.
+1).Language learning quiz.
-Dynamic question rendering.
+2).Dynamic question rendering.
-Result analysis and scoring.
+3).Result analysis and scoring.
-Restart functionality.
+4).Restart functionality.

 #Screenshots